How can I keep Bob from peeing on my georgous x-mas tree?

 I tell her.

 I was just thinking through the tree questions myself as it happens.
 Not sure if it's worth the risk.
-Shocked Though visions of Sybil trussed to the top of the tree dance through my head...
+8O Though visions of Sybil trussed to the top of the tree dance through my head...

-Maybe Che's too Laughing
+Maybe Che's too :lol:

 Kristine & Mad Dog & Sybil & Che - and Belle & Macy, the mostly normal sheepdogs